Gardener, Finance Assistant

 When I was seventeen years old, God placed a unique desire in my heart: the dream of starting a ranch that paired kids and horses together, using aspects of psychology as a tool to help them.
 I went to college to major in psychology, but I struggled with the seemingly impossible task of starting a ranch from the ground up.
 On my nineteenth birthday, the book Hope Rising was given to me.
 It came at a time when I was beginning to give up on my dream.

 God's timing is perfect—He has shown me that time and again.

-I applied at Crystal Peaks to become a full time volunteer in 2010 and was accepted to come out for the 2011 season.
-I was amazed at how God paved the way for me to come to the ranch.
-I enjoyed every minute of being a full time volunteer; it was truly a blessing.
+I applied at Crystal Peaks to become an intern in 2010 and was accepted to come out for the 2011 season.
+I was amazed at how God paved the way for me to come to the Ranch.
+I enjoyed every minute of being an intern; it was truly a blessing.
 I loved working with the kids, talking with the parents, participating in the clinics, forming lifelong friendships with the staff and other interns, and learning more about horsemanship.
-When the season finished in November, saying goodbye was one of the hardest things I’ve had to do; but God is good and I was asked to come back as a session instructor for the 2012 season.
+When the season finished in November, saying goodbye was one of the hardest things I’ve had to do; but God is good and I was asked to come back as a Session Instructor for the 2012 season.